BeauNouvelle/SwiftyGuitarChords/README.md

 Swifty Chords suports a number of alternative texts you can use in your UI including an accessibility text-to-speech friendly variant.
 Display texts from both Key and Suffix properties can be combined to complete the chord name.

-NOTE: These are new additions and currently don't work with the drawing portion of the library.
-All chord names are drawn using the `RawValue` on the Key and Suffix properties.
-There is an open issue for this.

 ```
 let cMajSevenFlatFive = Chords.guitar.matching(key: .c).matching(suffix: .majorSevenFlatFive)
 print(cMajSevenFlatFive.suffix.display.accessible) // " major seven flat five"